Skip to main content

 REQUIRED: Sea Scout Adult Basic Training

 All Sea Scouts deserve a trained adult leaderSea Scout Adult Basic Training (SSABT) is the first step in training for all Sea Scout leaders.
-It focuses on the skills and attributes necessary to be an effective advisor in the Ship’s deliverance of service to youth in your specific geographic location.
-It is intended primarily to enhance individual knowledge of and connectivity with the strategic plan, program, and resources while emphasizing personal skills necessary for the development of youth in the Sea Scout program.
+The course is intended primarily to enhance individual knowledge of and connectivity with the strategic plan, program, and resources, while emphasizing personal skills necessary for the development of youth in the Sea Scout program.

-An Instructor Guideslides, and the script for the slides (aka “speaker notes”) are available for in-person training.
+An Instructor Guideslides, and the script for the slides are available for in-person training.
 (Updated 11/2025.)

 Advanced Training Courses

-Leaders desiring a deeper understanding of the program or seeking additional leadership development will find advanced training highly rewarding.
+Advisors desiring a more in-depth understanding of the program or seeking additional leadership development will find advanced training highly rewarding.
 Successful completion of basic training is usually a prerequisite for advanced training.
-These training courses should supplement the knowledge and skills learned in the other levels.

 Seabadge

 Woodbadge, advanced scouter trainingWood Badge is designed for all adult Scout leaders.
 Its focus is on leadership, not outdoor skills.
-The first part of the Wood Badge course is conducted in a format similar to unit meetings, while the second part of the course uses a unit camping activity as its delivery model.
 The course content and leadership principles introduced apply to Scouters in all leadership positions and provide a common foundation of leadership skills to be used throughout all program areas.

 Supplemental Training